natalieyuenys/Quantitative_Projects/Machine_Learning/Stock_Price_Prediction/README.md

 # Stock Price Prediction

-This repo is for predicting the direction of next day's stock price.
+This repo is for predicting the direction of next day's stock price using technical indicators as well as lagged variables.

 Steps: